Skip to content

 Flooding and Drainage

 The Environment Agency permit will require the production of a flood evacuation plan for the new scheme (one already exists for the existing Street Cleansing operations on site).
-The new recycling centre scheme has been designed with no permanent structures to the east of the site, rather metal gantries and movable collection containers.
+The new recycling centre scheme has been designed with metal gantries and movable collection containers to the east of the site rather than permanent structures.
 In the event of a flood event warning, it is envisaged that the site will close to the public and all waste containers will be removed to the new state-of-the-art central recycling hub at Pixash Lane, Keynsham.

 See the following documents in the planning application (click here to view) for more details: